wrightben/math/Poker/Auto/README.md

     - How do intermediate likelihoods prevent the "inevitable" winning hand from actually winning?
   - Is betting a "language" or is it "math"?
     - Other questions are about the players, and then, finally, about codifying the players.
 This is the only interesting modern question about the game.
----

-- Include time stamp
-  - Is it possible to affect the timing of the code components such that symptoms are present in a manner that is undetectable?
-No. But how subtle can they be?
-My assumption today is that they're not subtle at all, especially in systems dependent on time-sensitive elements.
-    - This ultimately leads to the question: Is there anything mysterious (or interesting) about any system that isn't just *your* ignorance?
-My assumption is no, not in any system I will understand in my lifetime.